 Broccoli is not only tasty, but it’s also extremely versatile!
 It works well sautéed, steamed, stir-fried, roasted, broiled, grilled, baked…the list goes on.
 Broccoli is chockfull of Vitamin C, which boosts immunity and protects against infections.
 It also contains sulforaphane, a compound that gives broccoli its cancer-fighting properties.

-Eaten raw, broccoli is even better for you since it retains more of its anti-cancer benefits.
+Eaten raw broccoli is even better for you since it retains more anti-cancer benefits.
 A recent study found that eating just one serving of cooked broccoli daily reduces breast cancer risk by 30 percent.
 That’s enough reason to add some broccoli to your diet today.

 Brown Rice

-Brown rice is packed with magnesium, manganese, vitamin B1, iron, zinc, and phosphorus.
-These minerals play important roles in maintaining healthy bones, teeth, and blood vessels.
+Brown rice contains magnesium, manganese, vitamin B1, iron, zinc, and phosphorus.
+These minerals are important in maintaining healthy bones, teeth, and blood vessels.
 They’re essential for energy production and metabolism, helping us absorb calcium and other vital nutrients.

 One medium-sized bowl of uncooked brown rice provides approximately 50% of the recommended daily allowance of potassium, 20% of protein, 15% of dietary fiber, 10% of niacin, 8% of thiamine, 7% of riboflavin, 6% of pantothenic acid, 5% of copper, 4% of selenium, 3% of phosphorous, 2% of iodine, 2% of zinc, 2% of magnesium, and 0.3% of sodium.